 Dário joined Watsi on May 19th, 2015.
-Four years ago, Dário joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dário's most recent donation supported Neema, a thoughtful 10-year-old from Tanzania, to fund corrective surgery of her bowed legs to restore her mobility.
+Six years ago, Dário joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dário's most recent donation supported Joemer, a hard-working 39-year-old street food vendor from Philippines, to fund surgery to remove his gallbladder.

 Dário has funded healthcare for 53 patients in 10 countries.